 Stroke is a leading cause of adult disability in the UK.
 The most common physical difficulties reported by stroke survivors are arm and leg weakness.
-It’s important that effective rehabilitation is started early after stroke, as delays can have a negative impact on recovery.
-Delays may also lead to stroke survivors developing secondary conditions, such as contractures.
+It’s important that effective rehabilitation is started early after stroke, as delays can have affect recovery.
+Delays can also lead to stroke survivors developing secondary conditions, such as contractures.

 The research will be carried out in several stages: